 For a more upbeat pace, Flawless Mondays at ARIA’s JEWEL Nightclub has you covered with a weekly dose of beats served up courtesy of the top DJs in the industry.
 It’s only made better by the fact that locals get in for free.
 Don’t be surprised if Steve Aoki or Lil Jon show up to start your week off with a bang.
 It’s just another day in Vegas to them.

 For dining and cocktails, entertainment, and a buzzing atmosphere, head down to the newest outdoor entertainment district set up right in the heart of the action.
-The Park, located between New York - New York and Monte Carlo, has a range of dining options, live music, and it’s just steps away from the T-Mobile Arena, which hosts the biggest acts and top sporting events.
-Plus, it’s also right near the brand new Park Theater located inside Monte Carlo.
+The Park, located between New York - New York and Park MGM, has a range of dining options, live music, and it’s just steps away from the T-Mobile Arena, which hosts the biggest acts and top sporting events.
+Plus, it’s also right near the brand new Park Theater located inside Park MGM.

 Every Tuesday at The Park, the Tony Marques Band starts up the live music at 5:00 PM and guests can enjoy $5 beer, wine, and shot specials.
 Additionally, for those who wish to indulge in a weekly food favorite, Taco Tuesday, they can head to Tom's Urban at New York-New York for some delicious Urban Street Tacos.